muonsoft/openapi-mock/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/swaggermock/swagger-mock)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/swagger-mock/swagger-mock)

-Swagger API mock server with fake data generation with main features.
+OpenAPI API mock server with random data generation by specified schemas.

 * OpenAPI 3.x support.
 * Load specification from a local file or URL.
 * JSON and YAML format supported.
-* Generates fake response data by provided schemas.
+* Generates fake response data by provided schemas or by examples.
 * Content negotiation by Accept header.
-* Runs in Docker container.
+* Can be used as standalone application (Linux and Windows) or can be run via Docker container.

 ## Supported features